Contact Weldmar Hospicecare

 If it is not possible for you to be looked after at home and you do not need to be in our specialist unit, we may need to discuss discharge to alternative care setting such as a nursing home.

 Any plans for discharge will be discussed in collaboration with you and those important to you.

 What is the visitor policy at your Inpatient Unit?

+We politely ask that if you are not feeling well, please do not visit.
 Visitors who have recently been unwell, particularly with coughs, colds, sickness and diarrhoea, are requested not to visit until symptom-free for 48 hours.